stevecondylios/R-in-Rails/README.md

 # How to use R in a rails app

 The following is a 5 minute example of how to use R in a rails app!
 It uses the [rinruby package](https://www.rubydoc.info/gems/rinruby/2.0.3/RinRuby) and is based on [this](https://www.standardco.de/using-r-in-rails) excellent tutorial.
+The example app created can be found [here](http://r-in-rails.herokuapp.com/)

 Create a rails app